 For example, a retail company might consider a scenario involving a sudden fashion trend as unlikely but still worth planning for.
 To ensure a comprehensive list of scenarios, encourage diverse thinking and input from all team members.

-Strategic planning software equipped with scenario planning tools can assist teams in strategically navigating potential events that could disrupt or jeopardize the organization's wellbeing.
+Strategic planning software equipped with scenario planning tools can assist teams in strategically navigating potential events that could disrupt or jeopardize the organization's well-being.
 These tools guide you toward identifying uncertainties and developing plans for every conceivable outcome.